shafique-toronto/Portfolio-JavaScript/README.md

 UI/UX and backend systems

 Shafique focuses on simplifying complex topics and teaching through real-world examples and projects.
-The Learn in 7 Days series was created to help beginners gain confidence quickly and build practical skills.
+The Learn in 7 Days series (available on Amazon) was created to help beginners gain confidence quickly and build practical skills.

 🎯 Who This Repository Is For